Dalat City - Flowers, Food and Crazy Mazes

 A bowl of mi quang is stuffed full of fatty pork, ground pork, peanuts yellow noodles and crackers.
 Beside the bowl is a plate of fresh herbs, beansprouts and banana flowers.
 A dish of limes and chilli sits to one side on the metal table.

 The mi quang here was one of our favourite bowls in the whole of Vietnam.
-It is completely unique and unlike pho doesn't seem to have made it onto the international stage yet.
-You can find it everywhere across Central Vietnam, but if you are in Da Lat come to Loan’s as you won't find better!
+It is completely unique and, unlike pho, doesn't seem to have made it onto the international stage yet.
+You can find it everywhere across Central Vietnam, but if you are in Da Lat come to Loan’s - you won't find better

-Banh Mi should come as no surprise to anyone, if you are in Da Lat you must have travelled through at least some of Vietnam and, unless you did this blindfolded, you cannot have avoided Banh Mi.
+Banh Mi as a dining choice in Dalat should come as no surprise to anyone.
+If you are in Da Lat you must have travelled through at least some of Vietnam and, unless you did this blindfolded, you cannot have avoided Banh Mi.
 Iconic throughout Vietnam and the rest of the world, the so-called “best sandwich in the world” is very well represented in Da Lat.
 In fact we found our favourite banh mi of the trip in this hilltop city.

 a rickety plant leads over roadworks to yellow and green a banh mi and com tam stall in Da Lat Vietnam